microsoft/terminal/doc/cascadia/Keybindings-Arguments.md

 When we're parsing keybindings, we'll need to construct args for each of the events to go with each binding.
 When we find some key chord bound to a given Action, we'll construct the `IKeyBindingArgs` for that action.
-FOr many actions, these args will be an empty class.
+For many actions, these args will be an empty class.
 However, when we do find an action that needs additional parsing, `AppKeyBindingsSerialization` will do the extra work to parse the args for that action.